 Once you've located a device, simply log in using your Essex login and password, or tap with your student card to print.
-Whilst printing is free for all students, please think of your carbon footprint, only print if necessary.
+Whilst printing is free for all students, please think of your carbon footprint, only print if necessary and check your available quota.